 At the very beginning, it may seem that your baby does nothing but cry, eat, and sleep.
-But you should know that since his first weeks of life, your son is developing his alertness, responsiveness, and motor skills.
+But you should know that since their first weeks of life, your baby is developing alertness, responsiveness, and motor skills.
 Watch closely and you’ll be able to witness and enjoy the fascinating progress that your little one is actually experiencing.

-0-1 month: By the end of the first month, you’ll see that your baby will be significantly more alert and responsive than when he was born.
-His body will begin to move more smoothly and with greater coordination.
-In addition, you’ll be pleasantly surprised and gratified when you realize that he is reacting to your voice and watches you as you hold him.
+0-1 month: By the end of the first month, you’ll see that your baby will be significantly more alert and responsive than when they were born.
+Their body will begin to move more smoothly and with greater coordination.
+In addition, you’ll be pleasantly surprised and gratified when you realize that they are reacting to your voice and watch you as you hold them.

 From there on, you’ll realize the value of keeping up with and tracking your baby’s growth and development milestones.
 A few things to look for:

 1-3 months: By the end of this period, your little one will have made a dramatic transformation from a sleepy newborn to an active and responsive infant.
-He will leave behind many of his newborn reflexes and will have more control of his body.
-He’ll discover his hands and will be entertained by inspecting and watching them move.
-Your son will be able to visually identify and follow bright or high-contrast objects when moved slowly.
+They will leave behind many of their newborn reflexes and will have more control of their body.
+They’ll discover their hands and will be entertained by inspecting and watching them move.
+Your baby will be able to visually identify and follow bright or high-contrast objects when moved slowly.

-4-7 months: During this period there will be dramatic changes in terms of your son’s development.
-Your baby will learn to coordinate his emerging perceptive abilities (the use of senses like vision, touch, and hearing) and his increasing motor abilities to develop skills like grasping, rolling over, sitting up, and possibly even crawling.
+4-7 months: During this period there will be dramatic changes in terms of your child’s development.
+Your baby will learn to coordinate their emerging perceptive abilities (the use of senses like vision, touch, and hearing) and their increasing motor abilities to develop skills like grasping, rolling over, sitting up, and possibly even crawling.

 8-12 months: Your baby will become mobile!
-This is thrilling, but also challenging for Mom and Dad, as their son will be eager to move from place to place by creeping, crawling, scooting on his bottom, or even taking his first steps.
-His new mobility will also be accompanied by lots of sounds.
+This is thrilling, but also challenging for parents, as their baby will be eager to move from place to place by creeping, crawling, scooting on their bottom, or even taking their first steps.
+Their new mobility will also be accompanied by lots of sounds.
 In this phase, it is typical to hear babbling, mimicking, pointing, and maybe even a first word or two.

 12-15 months: Toddlers spend a lot of time trying to understand what different things do and what they can do with them.
 Your little one will build small block towers and then knock them down.
 Toddlers like to explore and they feel safer when their moms are nearby.
 At this stage, your little one may start to show empathy, an important ability to create relationships.

 15-18 months: At this age, play is a fundamental part of the development of your little one’s imagination, thinking process, and creativity.
-He’ll especially enjoy games like finding lost objects or playing to point out body parts.
-Regarding emotions, your son will have developed a strong attachment to the people he loves and will give many kisses and hugs.
-He also may experience anxiety when he’s separated from mom.
+They’ll especially enjoy games like finding lost objects or playing to point out body parts.
+Regarding emotions, your child will have developed a strong attachment to the people they love and will give many kisses and hugs.
+They may also experience anxiety when they’re separated from mom.